Location

 There is a special sub-segment of meetings at every company where nobody wants to be in the meeting, but nobody wants to leave the meeting, either.
 At Flight, we have those meetings in-person.

-But, after that, everyone goes home.
+After that, everyone goes home.
 Keep your home, keep your family, keep your community.